Theo Todman's Web Page - Notes Pages

-A straight print of a frames-based page5 only prints the first page, which is why most professional sites have printable versions of their pages to allow printing of the full document, and without the other frames interfering.
-My printable pages do this, of course, but the main difficulty is to print the footnotes (pages hyperlinked to within the site: I don't make any attempt to print the results of linking to external sites).
+- A straight print of a frames-based page5 only prints the first page, which is why most professional sites have printable versions of their pages to allow printing of the full document, and without the other frames interfering.
+My printable pages do this, of course, but the main difficulty is to print the Footnotes (pages hyperlinked to within the site: I don't make any attempt to print the results of linking to external sites).

 Depth of Scan

 - To address the first of these problems, I have introduced a depth of scan, so that we don't loop endlessly.

 - This also allows topics to be looked at in greater or lesser depth.